windsuzu/console.jay/content/docker/cli-commands/docker run, create, start.md

 ```

 >[!example]
 > The following example pulls the `busybox` image from the [[Docker]] Hub, then creates and starts a container with it.
-It also specifies a shell to be started inside the container and the `-i` and `-t` [[Docker IT flags|flags]] to interact directly with the shell in the container.
+It also specifies a shell to be started inside the container and the `-i` and `-t` [[Docker -it flags|flags]] to interact directly with the shell in the container.
 >
 >```bash
 >docker run -it busybox sh